mbcrump/mbcrump-blog/_posts/2017-10-15-azure-tips-and-tricks33.md

 Delete - means that you can't delete the resource, your users can still read and modify though.
 ReadOnly - means users can read a resource, but they can't delete or update the resource.

-* Description - A description of the Lock.
+* Notes - A description of the Lock.

 Fill out the form and press **OK** as shown below.